-- 13. How many hours of training did your activity leaders (people who plan or run activities) receive this year?
+3. Но w many hours of training did your activity leaders (people who plan or run activities) receive this year?

-- 14. a) How often do the activity leaders at your program meet together to discuss program-related issues (without students) for at least 30 minutes?
+4. a) How often do the activity leaders at your program meet together to discuss program-related is (without students) for at least 30 minutes?

-- a.
+a.
 Never (skip to 15)

-- b.
+b.
 Once a year

-- c.
+c.
 Every 2-3 months or once a semester

-- d.
+d.
 Monthly

-- e.
+e.
 Twice a month

-- f.
+f.
 Weekly

-- b) What are the most common discussion topics/agenda items at these meetings? (check all that apply)
+b) What are the most common discussion topics/agenda items at these meetings? (check all that apply)

-- What's happening
+What's happening

 Program logistics

 Planning program activities

+Individual students and/or their needs

+Providing training/professional development to staff in a particular area

+Other

-- Individual students and/or their needs - Providing training/professional development to staff in a particular area - Other - 15.
-What is approximate staff/youth ratio in most activities?
+15. What is approximate staff/youth ratio in most activities?
 Does it vary by age group?